ghasimi/factors/README.md

 The literature often refers to the following three types of factor models:

-1. __Macro factors__: Estimates _exposures_ $B$ by regressing the target variables $r$ on the time-series of known factors $F$. e.g. Estimating sensetivity of stocks to macroeconomic factors such as inflation or unemployment rate.
+1. __Macro__: Estimates _exposures_ $B$ by regressing the target variables $r$ on the time-series of known factors $F$. e.g. Estimating sensetivity of stocks to macroeconomic factors such as inflation or unemployment rate.

-2. __Fundamental factors__: Estimates _factors_ $F$ using the cross-sectional regression of target variables $r$ on known exposures $B$.
+2. __Fundamental__: Estimates _factors_ $F$ using the cross-sectional regression of target variables $r$ on known exposures $B$.
 The known exposures are typically the attributes of the target variables. e.g. Size of companies (small, medium, and large cap) could be regarded as a factor.
 In this case, the market capitalization of each company is its _exposure_ to the size factor, while the factor needs to be estimated, by regressing the stock returns on the market cap data for a certain period.

-3. __Statistical factors__: Estimates both factors $F$ and exposures $B$ simultaneously, using statistical algorithms.
+3. __Statistical__: Estimates both factors $F$ and exposures $B$ simultaneously, using statistical algorithms.

 ## Classic factor models